14 Ways to Use a PBMT Laser

 The most common theory and probably the highest efficacy in laser therapy is the direct treatment of an area where there are know damaged cell.
-If the cells were once healthy and are now damaged and lacking the energy to heal (like ATP), the dosage theory seems to provide the most consistent results.
+If the cells were once healthy and are now damaged and lacking the energy to repair themselves (ATP), applying an appropriate dosage seems to provide the most consistent results.
 Most class 3 manufacturers promote a medium dosage as recommend by the European laser association.
 The class 4 manufacturers follow the dosage theory too but they believe that the higher the dosage, the better the results.
-The theory of dosage based energy delivery is the cornerstone of the mainstream laser therapy community.
+The theory of applying an appropriate dosage (at an appropriate wavelength) is the cornerstone of the mainstream laser therapy community.

 2. Pulsing Based Therapy

 Another common theory of LLLT is based on pulsing on and off the laser to stimulate the body.
 Some companies take this to extremes and promote protocols with a negligible dosage but emphasis on a specific pulsing frequency of the laser.
 This type of treatment is mainly championed by Echonia who spends a lot of time in chiropractic schools educating student on their theory.
-Their newest systems are just 7.5 mw so a 10 minute therapy session only 12 joules at the surface and less than 1 joule at depth.
+Their newest systems are just 20 mw so a 10 minute therapy session only 12 joules at the surface and less than 1 joule at depth.
 This company also says it is OK to treat through clothing so they definitely donā??t care about the dosage since a dark shirt could absorb 90%+ of the dosage.
 In some cases, low dosage pulsing-based systems deliver great results but we typically recommend a combination of reasonable dosages and pulsing to provide the best of both worlds.

 3. Multi-Wavelength Therapies

 The use of different wavelengths for different applications has been well established by several different manufacturers (mostly Thor, Avant and K-laser).
 If budget is not an issues, multiple wavelength system add flexibility and allows practitioner to experiment outside the core photobiomodulation applications where we see the best results.
 For 70% of laser application (where we see the highest efficacy), we recommend a primary wavelength of 800 to 860 nm for most applications.
 The next most common wavelengths are 630 - 660nm and 905 - 910nm.
 Wavelengths above this range are basically heat lamps since most if their energy is absorbed by the water in tissue and not the cells.
 980nm is good as muscle relaxer and it can increase circulation so it is a good secondary or tertiary wavelength but it is not a good primary wavelength.
 Below this range, there is very little science to justify the use.
 It seems that the more fringe companies add exotic wavelengths in the blue, pink, purple and green wavelengths so they can distinguish themselves from the core laser therapy companies but there is very little science to justify these wavelengths and some wavelengths (like blue-UV) are actually dangerous and can cause disrupt DNA.

 4. Acupuncture Therapy